cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 <Aside type="warning">

-__Note:__ This feature is still in alpha!
-The way this tool works in the future _will_ change, _**proceed with caution**_.
+__Proceed with caution:__ `wrangler dev` is an alpha feature which _will change_ in the future.

 </Aside>

 ### Usage

-`wrangler dev` will start a server on `localhost` that connects to Cloudflare’s servers and executes your Worker on incoming HTTP requests.
+`wrangler dev` starts a server on `localhost` that connects to Cloudflare’s servers and executes your Worker on incoming HTTP requests.
 After starting `wrangler dev` in a directory with a project, you can send it HTTP requests to test your Worker with clients such as cURL, Postman, or your browser.

 You should run `wrangler dev` from your Worker directory, and if your Worker makes any requests to a backend, you should specify the host with `--host example.com`.

 From here you can send HTTP requests to `localhost:8787` and your Worker should execute as expected.
 You will also see console.log messages and exceptions appearing in your terminal.
 If either of these things _don’t_ happen, or you think the output is incorrect, please [file an issue](https://github.com/cloudflare/wrangler).

-If you have feedback about `wrangler dev` or general questions, we will respond [here](https://github.com/cloudflare/wrangler/issues/1047).
+We’d love [your feedback and questions](https://github.com/cloudflare/wrangler/issues/1047) about `wrangler dev`.

 ### kv_namespaces